 “I’ve learned the value of community, ultimately, through my volunteering time,” Jessica says.
 “To go back and see the same faces every week and to build those relationships, as someone who moved here, it’s a nice way to start to feel like this is my area – that I belong here.”

 Volunteer opportunities are slowly starting to open up at VINES.
 We’d love to have you sign up to help, too.
-Please check your email or our Facebook page on Mondays for upcoming needs.
+Please check your email or our Facebook page weekly for opportunities.